Vaginal Cancer: Stages

 The systems of staging

 Doctors use different rating systems to stage cancer.
-There are two systems used most often to stage endometrial cancer:
+There are two systems used most often to stage vaginal cancer:

 FIGO staging system